How to make news

 Every month, you open your copy of The Rotarian and read about people just like you who are working on great service projects just like yours.
 Occasionally, you say to yourself, Hey, why don’t I ever see my club in here?

-In any given month, a sizable number of the 1.2 million Rotarians in the more than 34,000 clubs around the world ask the same question.
-Letters, e-mails, faxes, and packages from them arrive at the offices of The Rotarian daily, each delivering news of an admirable Rotary club or district effort.
+In any given month, a sizable number of the 1.2 million Rotarians in the more than 32,000 clubs around the world ask the same question.
+Many of them do something about it.
+Letters, e-mails, faxes, and packages addressed to The Rotarian’s editors arrive at RI World Headquarters daily, each delivering news of some admirable Rotary club or district effort.

-Despite the hard work that goes into each of these projects, only a small percentage ever gets highlighted in the magazine; there simply isn’t enough space to cover everything.
+Despite the good intentions and hard labor that go into each project, only a small percentage of Rotarians’ work ever gets highlighted in the magazine; there simply isn’t enough space to cover everything.

-- Images must be at least 300 dots per inch and at least 5x7 inches (this will result in an image file of roughly 10 MB).
+- Images must be at least 300 dots per inch and at least 5 x 7 inches.
+(This will create an image file of roughly 10 MB.)

-- The file format must be either .tif or .jpg.
-Photos embedded in Word documents, Powerpoint presentations, PDFs, or e-mail are not usable.
+- The file format must be either TIFF or JPG.
+(Photos embedded in Word documents, PowerPoint presentations, PDF files, or e-mails are not acceptable.)

 Contact the editors at